bourretbrandon/expressvpn-gui/README.md

 System Tray Icon/Indicator - The app can be toggled to the system tray

-   NOTE: You must have "libappindicator1" installed on your system (e.g. sudo apt-get install libappindicator1), and your system must support tray icons/notifiers (a few don't).
+   NOTE: You must have "libappindicator" installed on your system, and your desktop environment must support tray icons/notifiers (some don't).

 -   Toggle the main GUI window